maziac/DeZog/documentation/Migration.md

 - "cpuLoadInterruptRange": renamed to "cpuLoad".
 - "zx81UlaOptions" has been added.

+Note: The release is dedicated to the simulation of the ZX81.
+You can find some more documentation [here](https://github.com/maziac/DeZog/blob/main/documentation/zx81/zx81-zsim.md).

 # Migrate from DeZog 3.3 to DeZog 3.4
 Logging:
 The Settings: 'dezog.log.customCode' changed to 'dezog.log.zsim.customCode'.
 Simply set the wanted value in the vscode Settings UI again.